danielrcollins1/OED-Expanded/characters.md

 *Constitution*: Hit Die Rolls\
 *Charisma*: Reaction Rolls

 (\*) For each point of Intelligence above 10, character is able to learn one additional language, which can be selected at a later time.
+All PCs are presumed literate in their starting languages.

 *Experience Points*: In OED, ability scores do not affect XP earned.